How to Watch Kamala Harris and Mike Pence's Vice Presidential Debate | TV Guide

-As we approach the final weeks of the 2020 presidential campaign cycle, incumbent vice president Mike Pence and Senator Kamala Harris will take the stage this week for their first and only vice presidential debate before the election, which takes place on Tuesday, Nov.
-3 and has already begun in some states.
+As we approach the final weeks of the 2020 presidential campaign cycle, incumbent vice president Mike Pence and Senator Kamala Harris will take the stage Wednesday night for their first and only vice presidential debate before the election, which takes place on Tuesday, Nov.
+3 with early voting already underway in some states.
 The debate, which is set for Wednesday, Oct.
 7 at 9/8c, will take place at the University of Utah and will be moderated by USA Today's Washington Bureau Chief Susan Page.
 All of the major broadcast networks will air coverage of the event, including ABC, CBS, Fox, NBC, and PBS.

-The event comes off the heels of the first presidential debate between President Donald Trump, the Republican nominee, and former Vice President Joe Biden, the Democratic nominee.
-In light of Trump's COVID-19 diagnosis just days after his debate with Biden, and the subsequent diagnoses of several prominent Trump allies, the debate commission — the committee that oversees the debates — has announced that they would be making format changes to the debate format in order to protect the health of the candidates.
-When Pence and Harris take the stage on Wednesday, they will keep a 12 foot distance (instead of the 7 feet Trump and Biden had between them) and remain seated throughout the evening.
+The event comes on the heels of the first presidential debate between President Donald Trump, the Republican nominee, and former Vice President Joe Biden, the Democratic nominee.
+In light of Trump's COVID-19 diagnosis just days after his debate with Biden, and the subsequent diagnoses of several prominent Trump allies, the debate commission — the committee that oversees the debates — has announced that it would be making changes to the debate format in order to protect the health of the candidates.
+When Pence and Harris take the stage on Wednesday, they will keep a 12-foot distance between them (instead of the 7 feet Trump and Biden had between them) and remain seated throughout the evening.
 There will also be a newly-introduced plexiglass barrier between the two candidates, as well as one between the candidates and the moderator.

 Trump vs. Biden Presidential Debates: Everything You Need to Know

-Trump, who is currently being treated at Walter Reed hospital, revealed early Friday morning that he and First Lady Melania Trump tested positive for COVID-19.
+Trump revealed early Friday morning that he and First Lady Melania Trump tested positive for COVID-19.
 His campaign team has not yet commented on how the diagnosis might affect the remaining two debates with Biden.
 As of now, both events are still scheduled for Oct.
 15 and Oct.
-22, respectively.
-Meanwhile, Pence, Biden, and Harris have all tested negative for COVID-19, ensuring that the first vice presidential debate will proceed as planned.
+22. Meanwhile, Pence, Biden, and Harris have all tested negative for COVID-19, meaning that the first vice presidential debate will proceed as planned barring any unforeseen circumstances.

 ABC News